Empower Your Practice

 1. Security risks.
 Social media platforms and profiles are typically the most vulnerable to breaches and compromised data records which means that if your employees don't have the proper training, social media in healthcare can present a greater risk for security violations.

 2. Misinformation.
-Because it’s extremely difficult to check and control everything that people post on social media, health-related misinformation is also very common and one of the biggest downsides of social media in healthcare - especially considering that people are much more likely to believe and share fake news.
+Because it's extremely difficult to check and control everything that people post on social media, health-related misinformation is also very common and one of the biggest downsides of social media in healthcare.
+This is especially concerning given that people are much more likely to believe and share fake news.

 3. Lack of control.
 It's practically impossible to control everything that people write and post online, which means that people can also post negative reviews and comments about your healthcare practice online and that there is little you can do about it.